Equality & Diversity

 And when we look at academic staff and non-academic staff separately, we find the gaps shrink substantially.
 The mean gender pay gap among academic staff is -2.3% and among non-academic staff it is 0.2%.
 The median gender pay among academic staff is -5.1% and the median gender pay gap among non-academic staff is 2%.

 In line with the action plan published in our Equality Report we will remain committed to reviewing our working practices to ensure that we work towards an evenly balanced workforce.

 Jan Royall, Principal of Somerville College, said: “I believe that our gender pay gap figures this year paint an accurate picture of working life at our College.
 My team and I are committed to working towards gender parity across College life.”

-Equality Reports from the last two years are available here:
+Equality Reports from the last three years are available here:

 Equality reports from previous years are available upon request from human resources

 Somerville College response to the report of the Joint Expert Panel and the Universities UK consultation.

 The College welcomes the report of the Joint Expert Panel (JEP) and is grateful for the panel’s careful and detailed consideration of the 2017 valuation.